jhucompilers/fall2025/syllabus.md

 Your course grade will be determined as follows:

-* Programming assignments: 60%
+* Programming assignments: 50%
-* Exams: 40%
+* Exams: 50%

 You have a total of 120 late hours to use as needed for homework assignments throughout the course.
-Each 60 minute period following an assignment deadline is considered to be one late hour: for example, if an assignment is due at 11pm on Friday, but you submit your assignment at 11:30pm on Friday, you have used one late hour.
 If you are planning on using more than 48 late hours on an assignment, please send a private message to the instructors on Courselore to let us know.
 Assignment submissions which exceed the maximum number of late hours will (generally)